Polish People's Party

-The Polish People's Party (Polskie Stronnictwo Ludowe, PSL) is an agrarian political party in Poland.
+The Polish People's Party (Polskie Stronnictwo Ludowe, PSL) is a conservative political party in Poland.
 It is currently led by Władysław Kosiniak-Kamysz.

 Its history traces back to 1895, when it held the name People's Party, although its name was changed to the present one in 1903.
 During the Second Polish Republic, the Polish People's Party was represented by a number of parties that held its name.
 They were all supportive of agrarian policies, although they spanned from the left-wing to the centre-right on the political spectrum.
-It was reformed into the People's Party shortly after the Sanacja regime took power.
-It took part into the formation of Polish government-in-exile during the World War II, and after the war it was again reformed into the Polish People's Party, and soon after into the United People's Party.
-During the existence of Polish People's Republic, it was seen as a satellite party of the ruling Polish United Workers' Party that promoted rural interests.
-After the fall of communism, it participated in the governments led by Democratic Left Alliance.
+It was reformed to the People's Party shortly after the Sanacja regime took power.
+It took part in the formation of the Polish government-in-exile during the World War II, and after the war it was again reformed into the Polish People's Party, and soon after into the United People's Party.
+During the existence of the Polish People's Republic, it was seen as a satellite party of the ruling Polish United Workers' Party that promoted rural interests.
+After the fall of communism, it participated in the governments led by the Democratic Left Alliance.
 In the mid-2000s, it began shifting more to the centre-right and it adopted more conservative policies.
-It entered the government again following the 2007 parliamentary election, and since 2015 it has served in the opposition.
+It entered in the government again following the 2007 parliamentary election, and since 2015 it has served in the opposition.
+Since 2015, the party abandoned agrarianism and shifted towards an economically liberal and non-ideological character.

-Today, it is positioned in the centre and leans towards the centre-right, and besides holding agrarian and conservative views, it is also Christian-democratic, and supports Poland's membership in the European Union.
-It currently has 19 seats in the Sejm and 2 seats in the Senate.
-On national level, it heads the Polish Coalition and on European level, it is a part of the European People's Party.
+Today, it is classified as right-wing; it is also Christian democratic, socially conservative, economically liberal, and supports Poland's membership in the European Union.
+It currently has 28 seats in the Sejm and four seats in the Senate.
+On national level, it heads the Polish Coalition; further, on European level, it is a part of the European People's Party.
+The party's symbol is the four-leafed clover.

 History

 Before 1945

-The party's name traces its tradition to an agrarian party in Austro-Hungarian-controlled Galician Poland, which sent MPs to the parliament in Vienna.
-The party was formed in 1895 in the Polish town of Rzeszow under the name Stronnictwo Ludowe (People's Party).
+The party's name traces its tradition to an agrarian party in Austrian-controlled Kingdom of Galicia, which sent MPs to the parliament in Vienna.
+The party was formed in 1895 in the Polish town of Rzeszów under the name Stronnictwo Ludowe (People's Party).
 The party changed its name in 1903 to what it's known as now.
-The party was led by Wincenty Witos and was quite successful, seating representatives in the Galician parliament before the turn of the 19th century.
+The party from July 15 1897 was led by Henryk Rewakowicz and was quite successful, seating representatives in the Galician parliament before the turn of the 19th century.
 In the Second Polish Republic there were a few parties named PSL (Polish People's Party "Wyzwolenie", Polish People's Party "Piast", Polish People's Party "Left" and others) until they were removed by the Sanacja regime (see also People's Party).

 During this time, there were two parties using the term "Polish People's Party", namely Polish People's Party "Piast" and Polish People's Party "Wyzwolenie" (which were merged into People's Party with Stronnictwo Chłopskie).
 During World War II, PSL took part in forming the Polish government in exile.